 Ha tuonato – è tuonato

-Be aware of the fact that the verbs expressing weather conditions in Italian are only used in the third person singular.
-In fact, they are so-called impersonal verbs.
+Be aware that the verbs expressing weather conditions in Italian are only used in the third person singular.
+That’s why they are called “impersonal verbs.”